Dr. Phil Interviews Woman Who Was Sold Into Sex Trafficking at Birth

-Dr. Phil may have been in the headlines most recently for catapulting “Cash Me Ousside” girl Daneille Bregoli into stardom, but yesterday he covered an incredibly serious topic with a former child sex slave known only by the name of Kendall.
+Dr. Phil may have been in the headlines most recently for catapulting “Cash Me Ousside” girl Danielle Bregoli into stardom, but yesterday he covered an incredibly serious topic with a former child sex slave known only by the name of Kendall.

 Kendall, who appeared on the Dr. Phil Show wearing a wig, presumably to disguise her identity, regaled the audience with the horrific tale of her life as a sex slave.
 Sold into a human trafficking ring at birth, Kendall says she grew up thinking it was normal for men to fondle babies.